When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 Or the beach cart you haven’t used in three years because it isn’t great in the sand.

 Instead, borrow.
-Borrow your daughter-in-law’s triple mini crockpot for the hot appetizers the next time you have a super bowl part and sell the ones you have on the marketplace.
+Borrow your daughter-in-law’s triple mini crockpot for the hot appetizers the next time you have a super bowl party, and sell the ones you have on the marketplace.

 Saving Time With Less To Clean

-How many of us have that nagging thought in the back of our head that we really need to clean out the garage every year.
+How many of us have that nagging thought in the back of our heads that we really need to clean out the garage every year?

-And it ends up taking an entire weekend enlisting the entire family to do it.
+And it takes an entire weekend enlisting the entire family to do it.
 Couldn’t you be spending your time doing something else?
 Time is money, right?
 One of the many ways minimalism saves money.

 Invest In Quality